mikenguyen13/data_analysis/_book/22-regression-discontinuity.md

 1. Identify the window in which the running variable contains bunching behavior.
 We can do this step empirically based on data [@bosch2020].
 Additionally robustness test is needed (i.e., varying the manipulation window).
 2. Estimate the manipulation-free counterfactual
-3. Calculating the standard errors for inference can follow [@chetty2011] where we bootstrap resampling residuals in the estimation of the counts of individuals within bins (large data can render this step unnecessary).
+3. Calculating the standard errors for inference can follow [@chetty2011] where we bootstrap re-sampling residuals in the estimation of the counts of individuals within bins (large data can render this step unnecessary).

 If we pass the bunching test, we can move on to the [Placebo Test]